logoPub sign England

 In the olden days, many "inns" and "taverns", the predecessors of today's pubs, were catering for visitors and travellers, as well as local customers.
 The names they gave themselves, and the signs they hung up in the street outside their premises were not just for decoration, but served as publicity, and to clearly identify one pub or tavern from the other.

-While many of today's pubs are less than fifty years old, almost each one still has its own distinctive name, and in many cases a fine sign to go with it.
+While many of today's pubs are less than a hundred years old, almost each one still has its own distinctive name, and in many cases a fine sign to go with it.
 The oldest named pub in Britain is the Trip to Jerusalem in Nottingham, an old inn beneath the castle, where mediaeval knights used to gather before setting out on the Crusades.
 Only a few English pubs, however, have names dating back more than three centuries.
-One of the more common names that does date back a long way is the Rose and Crown, a name first used just after the "Wars of the Roses" in the fifteenth century, when the House of Lancaster (emblem: a red rose) fought the House of York (emblem: a white rose) for the English crown.
+One of the more common names that does date back a long way is the Rose and Crown, a name first used just after the "Wars of the Roses" in the fifteenth century, the House of Lancaster (emblem: a red rose) fought the House of York (emblem: a white rose) for the English crown.
 The name Rose and Crown has been a popular name for inns and pubs ever since.

 A lot of older pubs have names reflecting local loyalties or loyalty to king and country.
 Inns situated near the homes of dukes and lords are frequently named after the duke's or lord's family name — especially when the duke or lord in question happened to own the inn, as was often the case.
 Thus a pub called the Norfolk Arms, whose sign shows a heraldic shield or the portrait of a Duke, is likely to have been named after one of the Dukes of Norfolk (a title created in 1483).